MPierre9/FileInfo/README.md

 ## Contributing

 Contributions are welcome!
-Please read the contribution documents for tips and guidelines on contributing
+Please read the [contribution document](./CONTRIBUTOR) for tips and guidelines on contributing

 ## Author